Mladá Boleslav: Religious monuments

 The Church of the Assumption of the Virgin Mary is located next to the Old City Hall and is the main parish church of the city.
 It has a Gothic core from the mid-15th century.
 Baroque modifications were made in 1701–1702 and in 1761.

-The Church of Saint John of Nepomuk is located on the eastern edge of the historic city centre and form the dominant feature of Míru Square.
+The Church of Saint John of Nepomuk is located on the eastern edge of the historic city centre and form the dominant feature of the square Náměstí Míru.
 It was originally a Gothic church from the 14th century, built outside the city gates.
 It was rebuilt in the Baroque style in 1727.

 The Church of Saint Gall is located on a former cemetery, currently converted into a park.
 It is a Baroque church with a Gothic-Renaissance core.
 The tower dates from 1735.

 The former Church of Saint Bonaventure served as a Benedictine monastery in the mid-14th century, but it is probably much older.
 A school of Moravian Church was established in the monastery in the 15th–17th centuries.
 After the Battle of White Mountain, the monastery complex was acquired by the Catholic Church, which rebuilt it in the Baroque style.
 In 1784–1785, the Piarists established a gymnasium and college here.
 The church was completely devastated in the 20th century and was only repaired in 2007.
 Today it is used for social and cultural purposes.